THE GOOD, THE BAD AND THE SUPER-FAST: FIVE CONSIDERATIONS FOR SELECTING THE RIGHT CONNECTOR PACKAGE

 To show that as a cost-saving example, if the spread rate for the rig was $300,000 per day, then that is equal to $12,500 per hour.
 Using a flanged connector can cost around $62,500 of rig time to install.
 Installation of the AQC would cost just $3,125 of rig time.

-The online make-up of flanged connectors and the manual tightening of 20 studs and 40 nuts also brings increased safety risks and challenges.
+The online make-up of flanged connectors and the manual tightening of 20 studs and 40 nuts also bring increased safety risks and challenges.
 Dynamic loading can further complicate the problems associated with API flanges, by causing safety risks such as the loosening of studs and nuts and leaking gaskets.
 Other safety considerations can include dropped objects and hand injuries during the torque make-up process – to name just a few.

 In terms of lead-times, some proprietary wellhead profiles and drilling adapter suppliers on the market can take up to a year for delivery.
 This is mainly due to the availability of materials and some manufacturer’s project and supplier management processes.